punkpeye/awesome-mcp-clients/README.md

 <tr><th align="left">Programming Languages</th><td>Dart, Python</td></tr>
 </table>

-CarrotAI is an advanced AI agent that streams real-time chat through Server-Sent Events (SSE) with integrated Model Control Protocol (MCP).
-It supports multiple concurrent connections to SSE MCP servers and leverages WebAssembly for improved performance across platforms.
-The app is available in English, Chinese, and Japanese.
+CarrotAI is an advanced AI agent application that enables real-time streaming chat using Server-Sent Events (SSE) and Streamable HTTP, with seamless integration of the Model Control Protocol (MCP).
+It supports concurrent connections to multiple SSE MCP servers and offers a multilingual user interface in English, Chinese, and Japanese.

 <details>
 <summary>Screenshots</summary>